OCP Data Privacy Policy

 1.3.

-Omilia shall comply with the GDPR as well as with the applicable national Privacy Law and any other relevant data protection and privacy law, regulations and other regulatory requirements, guidance or statutory codes of practice to which Omilia is subject, and shall not perform its obligations under the Master Agreement in relation to the Personal Data in such a way as to cause Data Controller, Data Controller Group Companies to breach any of their obligations under applicable Privacy Law.
+Omilia complies with applicable Privacy Legislation and any other relevant data protection laws, regulations, and other regulatory requirements, guidance, or statutory codes of practice to which Omilia is subject, and shall not perform its obligations under the Master Agreement in relation to the Personal Data in such a way as to cause Data Controller to breach any of their obligations under applicable Privacy Legislation.

 1.4.

-Omilia shall give Data Controller such co-operation, assistance and information as Data Controller may reasonably request to enable it to comply with its obligations under any applicable Privacy Law and co-operate and comply with the directions or decisions of a relevant Privacy Authority, and in each case within such time as would enable that other party to meet any time limit imposed by the Privacy Authority.
+Omilia shall give the Data Controller such cooperation, assistance, and information as the Data Controller may reasonably request to enable it to comply with its obligations under any applicable Privacy Law and cooperate and comply with the directions or decisions of a relevant Privacy Authority, and in each case within such time as would enable that other party to meet any time limit imposed by the Privacy Authority.

 1.5.